on the road to extinction in the wild

 There are eight species of pangolin, split evenly between Africa and Asia.
 They are shy, elusive and secretive mammals whose bodies are covered in hard, keratin scales.
 Recent years have seen an increase in the levels of national and international attention they are afforded but, given the legality of the pangolin market in China, reducing ingrained consumer demand is an ongoing conservation challenge.
 The vast majority of pangolins consumed in Asia are poached from Africa and all eight species are listed in Appendix I of CITES, prohibiting international trade.

-of pangolins and their parts are trafficked internationally every year
+of pangolins and their parts were trafficked in 2021 alone.

 different smuggling routes were used by pangolin traffickers between 2010 to 2015